rKamindo/emu-apex/README.md

 ## Notes

-- The Python script simulates the balloon's behavior, including ascent rate, altitude changes, venting
-- The Arduino program controls the vent based on the simulated data it receives.
-- Pay attention to the state transitions and vent control commands in the Arduino serial monitor output.

-## Troubleshooting

-- If you encounter connection issues, double-check that the COM ports match in both the Python script and SimulIDE.
-- Ensure that `TEST_MODE` is set to `true` in the Arduino sketch.
-- If the Python script fails to start, verify that you've installed `pyserial`.

-## Notes

 - The Python script simulates the balloon's behavior, including ascent rate and altitude changes.
 - The Arduino program controls the vent based on the simulated data it receives.
 - Pay attention to the state transitions and vent control commands in the output.